Little Bear Creek Reservoir, Alabama, USA

 - Spotted Bass

-Best hotels and vacation rentals at Little Bear Creek Reservoir
+Find Places to Stay at Little Bear Creek Reservoir

 Note: These are affiliate links so we may earn a small commission if you book through them.
 While there is no extra cost to you, it helps provide resources to keep our site running (thank you)!
 You can read our full disclosure policy here.

-Little Bear Creek Reservoir statistics & helpful links
+Little Bear Creek Reservoir Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed